Concussions, Your Gut & You.

 The formal medical definition of Concussion / Traumatic Brain Injury (TBI) is a "clinical syndrome characterized by immediate and transient alteration in brain function, including alteration of mental status and level of consciousness, resulting from mechanical force or trauma" (1).
 It is generally in the "mild" category, and may or may not occur without a loss of consciousness (1).
 Post-Concussion Syndrome occurs when the symptoms of TBI occur beyond 90 days (3).

-I'd like to be clear here about one thing: While there are categories of classification for TBI ranging from mild to severe, there is NO SUCH THING as a "MINOR" TBI, just as a heart attack is still a heart attack, regardless of the "severity".
+I'd like to be clear here about one thing: While there are categories of classification for TBI ranging from mild to severe, there is NO SUCH THING as a "MINOR" TBI, just as a "minor" heart attack is still a heart attack, regardless of the "severity".
 The system of classification pertains only to grading based on length of unconsciousness, levels of amnesia, mental functioning, bleeding, and so on.
 It is not a discernment of whether or not concussion related symptoms will or will not be present.

 A concussion can arise from external blunt force trauma, but it can also arise from whiplash or rotational forces that cause the brain to strike the interior of the skull.